 Callaway is also the number one hybrid on the market and for next season the Big Bertha hybrids give higher handicap players both a steel Hyper Speed Face Cup, an adjustable hosel and for the first time Jailbreak Technology.

-Jailbreak is Callaway’s uniqBB19_Hyb_cutawayue system of rods behind the face running from crown to sole used originally in the Epic 2017 driver and now the top selling Rogue 2018 driver.
+Jailbreak is Callaway’s unique system of rods behind the face running from crown to sole used originally in the Epic 2017 driver and now the top selling Rogue 2018 driver.
 The rods have the effect of stiffening the crown meaning it doesn’t deform as much at impact.
 Energy otherwise lost in this change of crown shape can go into the ball to produce more yardage.

 As with all golf clubs weight distribution is a key when dialing in the potential distance and control so the Big Bertha hybrids adjustable hosel is shorter and weighs 12 grams less.
 The saved grams were moved lower into the clubhead to help give an easy launch with lots of carry.